BestTimesToVisit.com Logo

 cultural

-Experience the unique Afro-Caribbean heritage of the Garifuna people in the vibrant coastal town of Livingston, accessible only by boat.
-Immerse yourself in their rhythmic drumming, distinct language, and delicious seafood dishes like 'tapado' (a rich seafood stew), especially during local festivals.
+Experience the unique Afro-Caribbean culture of the Garifuna people in the vibrant coastal town of Livingston, accessible only by boat.
+Enjoy their rhythmic drumming, delicious seafood dishes like 'tapado', and the infectious energy of their music and dance.

 shopping